-2013 is almost over and with the soon-to-be new year, travel enthusiast are looking for new opportunities, new adventures.
-So, here are ten cool vacation destinations for 2014.
+With the new year, travel enthusiast are looking for new opportunities, new adventures.
+So, here are ten cool vacation destinations.

 1. Montenegro: surf at Ada Bojana

 For some, paradise is found in Montenegro.
 Specifically, for German, English and French surfers, who found this place for some time and Ada Bojana island is definitely their favorite destination.
 Perfect climate, wind, sandy beaches and cheap beer.

 While Ibiza and Mallorca are the favorite destinations of insomniacs, Minorca remains an oasis of calm in the Mediterranean.
 Declared a biosphere reserve by UNESCO, the Balearic island protects its uncontaminated nature, confirming is as an ideal destination for travelers with a green conscience.
 For a chic stay on the island, bed & breakfast is maximum comfort.

 All eyes will be on Rio de Janeiro, for the Olympic Games.
 Until then, people go to Bahia, in northeastern Brazil, a very trendy destination because of the mixture of cultures, landscape and luxury hotels.
 In the village of Trancoso, Dutch designer Wilbert Das opened Uxua House Hotel, made of recycled materials and old abandoned fishing boats.
 And Salvador di Bahia, besides the carnival, is famous for both the Pelourinho District, a kind of shopping temple and for Zank Hotel and Pestana Bahia Lodge, both offering spectacular views of the Atlantic Ocean.